American-Sound/dev-guide/git-version-control/quickstart.md

 ### Step 3: Merging our Pull Request

 By now, your pull request should have been marked as "approved" by all required reviewers, in this case me.
+If not, it's for one of three reasons:

+1. I have not gotten to your PR yet.

+2. There is a mistake in your PR, be it invalid details or more than just `who.txt` having changes.
+In this case, look at my comments for some guidance, or reach out to me for more info :)

+3. In the time since opening the PR, changes have been made to the main branch and your branch now has conflicts.
+Please see scenario 3 at the end of [Step 1](#step-1-update-our-branch-with-any-changes-to-main).
+In short, you will need to locally rebase your branch around main once again, and resolve the conflicts.
+Afterwards, push your changes, and those changes should reflect in this PR once you have done so.

+If none of these apply and your pull request is marked as approved, click on **Merge pull request** as seen below, leave the following **Commit message** and **Extended description** unchanged, and click **Confirm merge**.

+Congratulations!
+You have completed the Git Version Control Quickstart Guide!